 Long-term Incentive Program.
 Our use of equity awards is intended to align our named executive officers' interests with the interest of our shareholders by providing an incentive to our named executive officers to increase long-term shareholder value.
 Furthermore, we believe that in the biopharmaceutical industry, equity awards are a primary motivator to retain executives.
-For 2017, we used a mix of stock options and restricted stock units for equity awards.
-We determine the size, mix and frequency of the awards based on numerous factors, including the executive's skills and experience, the executive's responsibilities, performance in the prior year and the approach to setting compensation described under "-Determination of Compensation" above.
+We determine the size, mix and frequency of the awards based on numerous factors, including the executive's skills and experience, the executive's responsibilities, performance in the prior year and our approach to setting compensation.
+For 2018, we used stock options for equity awards.
+All of the stock options issued to the named executive officers vest over a four year-period, with the first installment vesting on the first anniversary of the award.